 ASSESSMENTS AND AUDITS

 Operational Assessments.
-Owner, Manager, or its authorized representatives that are not competitors of Service Contractor in the markets with respect to the provision of services similar to the Services, shall have the right, at any time and with reasonable notice, to perform an operational and/or security assessment with respect to Service Contractor's performance hereunder.
-Service Contractor shall grant Owner, Manager and its representatives full and complete access to Service Contractor's facilities and all books, records and other documents of Service Contractor’s as they relate to this Agreement (including any relevant information directly relating to Owner resulting from internal audits or assessments conducted by Service Contractor,), or as they may be required in order for Owner to ascertain any facts relative to Service Contractor's performance hereunder.
+Owner, Manager, or its authorized representatives that are not competitors of Service Contractor in the markets with respect to the provision of services similar to the Services, shall have the right, at any time and with reasonable notice, to perform an operational and/or physical security assessment with respect to Service Contractor's performance hereunder.
+Service Contractor shall grant Owner, Manager and its representatives full and complete access to Service Contractor's facilities and all non-confidential books, records and other documents of Service Contractor’s as they relate to this Agreement (including any relevant information directly relating to Owner resulting from internal audits or assessments conducted by Service Contractor,), or as they may be required in order for Owner to ascertain any facts relative to Service Contractor's performance hereunder.
 Service Contractor shall provide Owner, Manager, or its authorized representatives, such information and assistance as requested in order to perform such assessments; provided, however, that the Parties shall endeavor to arrange such assistance in such a way that it does not interfere with Service Contractor's performance of the Services.
 If any assessment reveals a material inadequacy or deficiency in Service Contractor's performance, the reasonable cost of such assessment shall be borne by Service Contractor.
 Owner, Manager and its representatives shall maintain the confidentiality of Service Contractor information obtained by them pursuant to such assessments in accordance with Section 2.1 of Exhibit D.

 Financial Audits.
 Upon Owner or Manager’s request, Service Contractor shall allow Owner, Manager and/or any independent third party selected by Owner to fully audit Service Contractor's and their respective Affiliates' books and records to the extent necessary to verify any amounts paid or payable hereunder.
 Such auditors shall be provided with full access to such information, books and records as may be necessary to confirm the accuracy of Service Contractor's invoices, documents, and other information supporting such invoices, and any pricing adjustment computations.
-All such audits shall be conducted during business hours, with reasonable advance notice, and shall include access to all proprietary and confidential information of Service Contractor, and/or their respective Affiliates to the extent necessary to comply with the provisions of this Section.
+All such audits shall be conducted not more than once in any 12 month period and during business hours, with reasonable advance notice, and shall include access to all proprietary and confidential information of Service Contractor, and/or their respective Affiliates to the extent necessary to comply with the provisions of this Section.
 If any such audit reveals that Service Contractor has overcharged Owner or Manager by any amount during the period to which the audit relates (as determined prior to the commencement of the audit), then Service Contractor promptly shall refund such overcharges to Owner or Manager with interest at ten percent (10%) per annum.
 If such audit reveals that Service Contractor has overcharged Owner or Manager by five percent (5%) or more during the period to which the audit relates, then the cost of such audit shall be borne by Service Contractor.
+Owner, Manager and their respective representatives shall maintain the confidentiality of Service Contractor information obtained by them pursuant to such assessments in accordance with Section 6 of the Agreement.